-The Group offers online sales customers with an unconditional right of return for a period of 7 days upon receipt of the products on sales from its platforms.
-The Group reduces online product revenues by an estimate of expected customer merchandize returns, which is calculated based on historical return patterns, and recorded as a refund liability included in accrued expenses and other current liabilities (Note 12).
+The Group offers online sales customers with an unconditional right of return for a period of 7 days upon receipt of the products.
+Accordingly, the Group estimates the expected customer merchandize returns, based on historical return patterns, to record the revenue reversal and a corresponding refund liability which is included in accrued expenses and other current liabilities (Note 12).